AnbarHabibah/Titanic-Dataset-Exploration/README.md

-# **Titanic-Dataset-Exploration**
+# **Titanic-Survival-Prediction**
-Exploratory Data Analysis (EDA) and machine learning modeling on the Titanic dataset to uncover survival patterns based on demographics and social status.
+This project aims to predict the survival of Titanic passengers using machine learning algorithms.
+The goal is to explore key survival patterns based on demographics, social status, and other features from the Titanic dataset.
+It includes both Exploratory Data Analysis (EDA) and machine learning modeling for classification tasks.

 ### **Titanic Data Analysis**
-This project involves an in-depth exploration of the Titanic passenger dataset to uncover key survival patterns and build machine learning models for classification.
-The dataset is curated from [Frank Harrell’s Hmisc Titanic Dataset](https://hbiostat.org/data/repo/titanic.html) and focuses on variables like passenger `name`, `sex`, `age`, and survival status.
+This project involves an in‑depth exploration of the Titanic passenger dataset to uncover key survival patterns and build machine learning models for classification.
+The dataset is curated from [Frank Harrell’s Hmisc Titanic Dataset](https://hbiostat.org/data/repo/titanic.html) and has been uploaded to this repository (see ...) and focuses on variables like passenger `name`, `sex`, `age`, and `survived` (survival status).

 ---